 Change the SSID to something different from the default, but without any identifying information in it.
 This means no SSIDs like “Apartment5a” or “321LincolnSt”.
 Something easy to remember but unspecific to you is ideal—like “Cookie Monster” or “Spaceman”.
 Any combination of words will do,. really.

 Set a Secure Wi-Fi Password with Quality Encryption

-As far as passwords are concerned, when it comes to Wi-Fi passwords where, when you’re using strong encryption like WPA2 that supports up to 63 characters, it’s more of a passphrase than a password.
-Forget simple passwords like thedog20, blackcat, or any of the trivial passwords that Wi-Fi nodes used to restrict us to.
-With a good encryption scheme enabled, you’re free to use passphrases instead of passwords.
-Passphrases are easier to remember and offer radically more variety.
-Instead of “thedog20″, use “My Dog Is Twenty Years Old”.
+As far as passwords are concerned, when you’re using strong encryption like WPA2 that supports up to 63 characters, it’s far better to use a passphrase than a password.
+Forget simple passwords like thedog20, blackcat, or any of the trivial passwords that Wi-Fi standards used to restrict us to.
+Passphrases are easier to remember and are harder to crack.
+Instead of “thedog20”, use “My Dog Is Twenty Years Old”.

 Disable Remote Access

 If you need remote access for some reason, it’s a pretty handy feature.
-For 99.9% of home users, however, there’s very little reason they would need to remotely administer their router from afar, and leaving remote access on simply opens up a point of vulnerability.
-Since the router not only functions as the network management brain of your home network but also the firewall, once a malicious user has gained access, they can open the firewall and gain complete access to your home network.
+For 99.9% of home users, however, there’s very little reason they would need to remotely administer their router from afar, and leaving remote access on simply opens up a point of vulnerability that hackers can take advantage of.
+Since the router not only functions as the network management brain of your home network but also the firewall, once a malicious user has gained remote control, they can open the firewall and gain complete access to your home network.